Listen to this article:

 Likely, you won’t master all the yoga postures listed above on the first, second, or third try.
 Thus, props serve as a helping hand in transitioning from beginner to intermediate poses and intermediate to advanced poses.

 Let’s take the bird of paradise, for example.
 Many yogis cannot fully bind their arms in this position when they first start practicing it.
-Without using a prop, you will increase your risk of injury and compromise your posture and spinal alignment as you’ll naturally hunch forwards to hook your fingertips.
+Without using a prop, you will increase your risk of injury and compromise your posture and spinal alignment as you’ll naturally hunch forward to hook your fingertips.

 However, if you use a yoga strap to assist you instead, you can practice the yoga asana with the correct alignment.
 This allows you to work on your hip and shoulder opening until, one day, you realize you don’t have to reach for your strap anymore.